exoswapio/docs/docs/bridge/architecture.md

 ### Description of workflow

 Currently, developers can use **Exoswap Bridge** for specific needs to automate DEX cross chain usage behind our contracts with the help of cosigners handling. **Cosigner** shortly is who verify and sign a transactions for validity, so give it's proof.
-The group of cosigners called **exoswap** which regulates the token pegging, detect fraud and oracalize netowork info.
+The group of cosigners called **verifier group** which regulates the token pegging, detect fraud and oracalize netowork info.

-The native chain to make bridge used Stratos network with the power of OLVM and called **orchestrator** bridge.
+The native chain to make bridge used Stratos network with the power of EVM and called **exoswap** bridge.

-Exoswap bridge has a three-steps architecture, hovewer tokens logics differ in case of token **donorship**.
+Exoswap bridge has a three-steps architecture, hovewer tokens logics differ in case of token **original transfers**.
 Let's introduce a quick example.

 The native currency on the Stratos is STOS token.
-In case of Ethereum it's pegged representation will be STOS (means **syndicated**).
-So STOS token is **syndicated** token and native STOS is **donored**.
+In case of Ethereum it's pegged representation will be STOS (means **mintable**).
+So STOS token is **mintable** token and native STOS is **original**.
 In combination it represent the following schema for user when he cross-chain transfer from Stratos to Ethereum:

 1. Locking STOS amount on the Stratos bridge;
 2. Obtain exoswap signatures for proof;